The-Cooper-Union-CS102/Lesson-0-The-Unix-Programming-Environment/README.md

 A directory, also commonly referred to as a folder, contains a collection of directories and files.

-Because directories may branch off into more directories, one may refer to a directory and its contents as a tree, with files being leaves.
+Because directories may branch off into more directories, one may refer to a directory and its contents as a tree, with files and emtpy directories being leaves.
 For example, I could describe a directory in English like this:

 ```
 * A directory named directory_1, containing: